 The project takes a new approach to advancing gender equity within Australian society by asking how well we can understand the problems if we do not first address patterns of gender bias within the social sciences.
 The project provides a complex picture of why social science disciplines differ so markedly in this respect and the costs for disciplinary innovation and social change.
 It also provides case-studies of gender innovation in the social sciences and its benefits.

 Understanding how gender inequality is perpetuated within socially critical academic fields has wide repercussions for evaluating the kinds of knowledge produced within mainstream social science and in assessing likely gaps.
-This project explores in depth the claim that the excellence of social science research integrally involves an equity component, a claim with significant implications for research policy (Zuber, 2010; EC, 2008; LERU, 2012).
+This project explored in depth the claim that the excellence of social science research integrally involves an equity component, a claim with significant implications for research policy.
 Gendered Excellence in the Social Sciences is the first project to move beyond internal studies of gender within disciplines to a detailed comparison of the patterns and trajectories found across the social sciences.
 It provides a unique opportunity for the social science disciplines to reflect on and learn from each other.

 - collection and collation of preliminary and current comparative data from within the target disciplines in the UK, USA and Australia

 - critical work on analysis and understanding

 The project team consisted of chief investigators Associate Professor Fiona Jenkins, Professor Marian Sawer and Associate Professor Helen Keane; partner investigator Dr Claire Donovan; and a small team of research assistants.
 Short biographies of the project team.